 Music to your ears

 No trip to Ireland is ever complete without the songs, stories and laments of traditional Irish music.
 Experience some of Ireland’s best tunes at the Doolin Music House as they're meant to be played: around a crackling fire, with the soft murmur of voices in the background and the kettle just about to boil.
-Take in a trad music scene of Belfast in the company of musician-guides on the Belfast Tradtional Music Trail, or go for a folk and trad festival in one of Dublin’s liveliest districts with the Temple Bar TradFest each January.
+Take in the trad music scene of Belfast in the company of musician-guides on the Belfast Tradtional Music Trail, or go for a folk and trad festival in one of Dublin’s liveliest districts with the Temple Bar TradFest each January.

 3 ways to shop sustainably